Top 6 Best Womens Softball Players Of All Time

 - 2nd in total NCAA strikeouts

-Cat Osterman, a left-handed pitcher, established herself as one of the greats at the University of Texas, where she pitched her way to numerous Division I records, including the most ever NCAA Division I Player of the Year awards (3) and four All-American selections.
-Osterman is first all-time in career strikeouts per 7 innings (14.34), Big 12 Pitcher of the Week Awards (25), perfect games (7), and Big 12 Pitcher of the Year awards (4 one each year).
+Cat Osterman, a left-handed pitcher, established herself as one of the greats at the University of Texas.
+She pitched her way to numerous Division I records, including the most ever NCAA Division I Player of the Year awards (3) and four All-American selections.
+Osterman is first all-time in career strikeouts per 7 innings (14.34), Big 12 Pitcher of the Week Awards (25), perfect games (7), and Big 12 Pitcher of the Year awards (4).
 She is second all-time in strikeouts (2,265) and third in shutouts (85) and no-hitters (20).

-These astounding stats earned Osterman a spot on Team USA's softball team for the 2004 and 2008 Olympic squads.
-The team won gold medals in 2004 and silver in 2008.
+These astounding stats earned Osterman a spot on Team USA's softball team for the 2004, 2008, and 2020 Olympic squads.
+The team won the gold medal in 2004 and silver medals in both 2008 and 2020.

 6. Jessica Mendoza